How To Use Kakao Taxi Without A Korean Phone Number

 Get a T-Money Card: The T-Money Card is a prepaid transportation card that can be used for buses, subways and taxis.
 When you use a taxi, you can pay for it with the T-Money Card.
 Check out my guide to using T-Money in Korea.

-Buy a sim card or rent portable WiFi: Even if you don’t need a Korean phone number to register a card with Kakao Taxi, having a Korean sim card or portable WiFi router will offer you amazing coverage across Korea’s advanced phone network.
+Buy a SIM card or rent portable WiFi: Even if you don’t need a Korean phone number to register a card with Kakao Taxi, having a Korean SIM card or portable WiFi router will offer you amazing coverage across Korea’s advanced phone network.
 You need a network connection to use Kakao Taxi, too.

 How To Change Kakao Taxi To English

 Kakao Taxi should default to the language settings of your mobile device.
 If your phone is in English, Kakao Taxi should be, too.
-If your Kakao Taxi language settings are in Korean, here’s how to change it to English in three simple steps.
+If your Kakao Taxi language settings are in Korean, here’s how to change them to English in three simple steps.

-1: Select Your Profile
+Step 1: Select Your Profile

 Open the Kakao Taxi application and click on the profile settings tab at the bottom of the screen.
 This is the image of a person and hosts all of your account settings.

-2: Select The Language Settings
+Step 2: Select The Language Settings

 Scroll down the page on the account settings tab until you see the icon shaped like a globe.
 In Korean, this says ‘언어 설정’ (Language Settings).
 Click on this option.

-3: Change Language To English
+Step 3: Change Language To English

 How To Change Kakao Taxi To English (2)